ska_sdp_batchlet.utils.dask_cluster.resources module

 • "resource1=value1 resource2=value2"

-In both cases, the "value" must be convertible to float.
+In any cases, the dict values must be convertible to float.

 Return type: